 By making a conscious choice to do or not do something and repeating that positive choice starts to create a habit, build momentum and seed more positivity.

-For example, become more self-assertive or boost your confidence by listening to the negative voice and words you are using and intentionally replacing them with positive ones.
+To become more self-assertive or boost your confidence, take control of the negative voice and words you are using and intentionally replace them with positive ones.

-If you’d like to choose positivity but aren’t sure how to start then why not get in touch with me at Career Therapy.
+If you’d like to choose positivity but aren’t sure how to start then why not get in touch with me at Career Therapy?
+I offer a free intro chat where we can talk about what's happening and what you would like instead.